Navid200/xDrip/docs/Calibrate-G6.md

 See [Calibration](./Calibration.md) for details about what calibration is and when and why you should calibrate.

+You should not over-calibrate G6.
+Even the manufacturer tells you [that](https://www.dexcom.com/faqs/is-my-dexcom-sensor-accurate).

 You should use an xDrip release not older than the current stable release.
 You can see how to update [here](./Updates.md).
 To calibrate, tap on "Add Calibration" from the top left menu on the main screen.
 After starting, or restarting, a sensor, you will have to wait to have at least 3 readings before this option appears.